Terrastories/terrastories/README.md

 Learn more about Terrastories on [our website](https://terrastories.app/).

-*The remainder of the documentation on Github is for developers.
-For documentation on using or installing Terrastories, please visit the Terrastories Support Materials at **[https://docs.terrastories.app/](https://docs.terrastories.app/)***
+*The remainder of the documentation on Github is **for developers**.
+For documentation on using or setting up Terrastories on an online, offline "Field Kit", or mesh network server, please visit the Terrastories Support Materials at **[https://docs.terrastories.app/](https://docs.terrastories.app/)***

 ![](documentation/terrastories.gif)
 ###### *Terrastories: Matawai Konde 1.0 (October 2018)*